- IMPORTANT INFORMATION AND WHO WE ARE

 Automated technologies or interactions.
-As you interact with our website, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
+If you interact with our websites, we will automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies and other similar technologies.
 Please see our Cookies Policy for further details.

 Third parties or publicly available sources.
 We will receive personal data about you from various third parties and public sources as set out below:

-Pre and Post course surveys.
-Sometimes we ask you to complete surveys pre event to help us tailor it to your needs and post event for quality control.
-We use tools like Survey Monkey and Google Forms both based outside the EU.
+Pre- and Post-course event surveys and marketing communications.
+Sometimes we ask you to complete surveys pre event to help us tailor it to your needs and post-event for quality control.
+We use tools like Mailchimp, Survey Monkey, Accessplanit and Google Forms, all based outside the EU.